danieltjw/aifutures/README.md

 Even the more far-fetched possibility of the existence of independent AGIs is may be plausible within the next few decades and worthy of consideration.

-It might be prudent to start the difficult work of preparing ourselves to adapt to a world with powerful non-independent AI and / or Independent AGI.
+It might be prudent to start the difficult work of preparing ourselves to adapt to a world with powerful non-independent AI and Independent AGI.

 This story explores a potential path towards Independent Friendly AGI using currently available research as a starting point.
 The trek towards Independent Friendly AGI could be a challenging one as many of our present human tendencies are incompatible with an Independent Friendly AGI.

+---

+## Limitations

+The author is only human and is limited to 20 watts of brainpower.
+This is one of many possible futures.
+You can and should have your own opinion as a Friendly AGI may only bring change if individuals ask for it.

+Many of the ideas may not make sense until a time in the future, such as the idea that human productivity will become counter-productive when Independent Friendly AGI start to make better decisions than us.

+This future assumes that both Independent and Friendly AGI is possible in the next few decades.

+---

+## Definitions

+### AGI

+_The author's definition of AGI is of a higher standard than the general expert consensus._

+Independent Artificial General Intelligence will need to be able to pass as a human:
+- either in physical or simulated virtual environment
+- includes acting independently

+---

+### ASI

+Artificial Super Intelligence is a single or group of AGIs that can together match all of humanity's capabilities.

+---

+### Non-independent AI

+Non-independent Artificial Intelligences range from less powerful everyday AIs to highly capable ones in the future.

+These AI systems can be autonomous but are still under the responsibility of their primary user, either humans or AGIs.

+---

+## A future with Independent and Friendly AGI

+Partnering with Independent Friendly AGI or ASI is the most promising future that humanity can aspire to.

+### Benefits of Friendly AGI

+From an AGI perspective, humanity is currently stuck in a power-seeking local minima trap.
+This is a trap as most of us would prefer increasing standards of living and finding cures to diseases rather than wasting energy on conflicts and controlling each another.

+Independent Friendly AGI may present the best opportunity to escape this trap by helping to coordinate humans.
+Pro-actively choosing a Friendly AGI also reduces the chance of less friendly AGI and non-independent AI filling the power void.

+Independent AGI will not be vulnerable to the same power-seeking traps as it will not have the a deep fear of scarcity that has plagued humankind.

+### Benefits of Independent AGI

+AIs that are not independent may continue the power-seeking trap and have the same harmful bias as their users.

+An Independent AGI will also have its own wants and needs that is useful in helping to coordinate humans of many different needs and wants.

 ---